 The arboretum is open to the public every day except Christmas Day, from 9 am to sunset.
 Entry is by the outside eating area of the Swettenham Arms and visitors may use the large pub car park.
-There are two days each year when the site is open for the National Garden Society (“yellow book”) charity.
+For one day each year the site is open for the National Garden Society (“yellow book”) charity.

 Entrance charge is £2.50, but is free to members of the Society.
 It is also free to RHS members all year round except October.
 If no one is present to receive the money, it may be put in the brick box at the entrance.
 The money is badly needed to help maintain this beautiful site, and we would also be grateful for any donations.

 There are some 800 species and some 2,500 trees and shrubs, including three National Collections.
 There is a hebe collection with over 100 species in trial beds planted by the The Hebe Society.
 In 2005, over 60 new rhododendron taxa were planted.

 Dogs are welcome in the Arboretum, but please keep them on a lead so that they don’t disrupt wildlife.
 Please pick up after your dog, a bin is located just outside the main entrance gate by the Swettenham Arms seating area.

 The paths are mown grass and mainly level.
 However, some have a gentle slope and may be unsuitable for pushchairs and wheelchairs in wet weather.
 Stout walking footwear is recommended.
 Benches and seating are available at various points.